makwaijun/personalwebpagev2/content/Poetry/Poetry11.md

 Like a voyeur peering through a window
 into the human phenomenon of encounter and discovery,

+As I watched,
-His leathery hands waved over the touchscreen,
+His leathery hands wave over the touchscreen,
-to commence, entranced with wonder
+to commence, entranced with wonder.
-through his foreign eyes,
-that saw not the language
-but symbols and shapes.

 Wrinkled fingers manoeuvred deftly,
 guided by blind intuition,

+and not
+through his foreign eyes,
+which saw not the language
+but mere symbols and shapes.

-As they traced over the jewels
+They traced over the jewels
 — blue blue orange —
 down a column
 to no avail,

-And green green purple
+-green green purple-
 across a row
 to no success.